-morning for sleep, and James Harthouse rose early, and sat in the pleasant bay-window of his dressing-room, smoking the rare tobacco that had so wholesome an influence on his young friend.
-Reposing in the sun-light, with the fragrance of his Eastern pipe about him, and the dreamy smoke vanishing into the air, so rich and soft with summer odours, he reckoned up his advantages as an idle winner might count his gains.
-He was not at all bored for the time, and could give his mind HE next morning was too bright a He had established a confidence with her, from which her husband was excluded.
+THE next morning was too bright a morning for sleep, and James Harthouse rose early, and sat in the pleasant bay window of his dressing-room, smoking the rare tobacco that had had so wholesome an influence on his young friend.
+Reposing in the sunlight, with the fragrance of his eastern pipe about him, and the dreamy smoke vanishing into the air, so rich and soft with summer odors, he reckoned up his advantages as an idle winner might count his gains.
+He was not at all bored for the time, and could give his mind to it.
+He had established a confidence with her, from which her husband was excluded.
 He had established a confidence with her, that absolutely turned upon her indifference towards her husband, and the absence, now and at all times, of any congeniality between them.
-He had artfully, but plainly, assured her that he knew her heart in its last most delicate recesses; he had come so near to her through its tenderest sentiment; he had associated himself with that feeling; and the barrier behind which she lived had melted away.
-All very odd, and very satisfactory.
+He had artfully, but plainly assured her, that he knew her heart in its last most delicate recesses; he had come so near to her through its tenderest sentiment; he had associated himself with that feeling; and the barrier behind which she lived, had melted away.
+All very odd, and very satisfactory!
 And yet he had not, even now, any earnest wickedness of purpose in him.
-Publicly and privately, it were much better for the age in which he lived, that he and the legion of whom he was one were designedly bad than indifferent and purposeless.
-It is the drifting icebergs setting with any current anywhere that wreck the ships.
+Publicly and privately, it were much better for the age in which he lived, that he and the legion of whom he was one were designedly bad, than indifferent and purposeless.
+It is the drifting icebergs setting with any current anywhere, that wreck the ships.